sangralArsha/Retail-Profit-Analysis/README.md

 This is the biggest driver of overall margin erosion.

-6. Least profitable products cluster in the same category.
+6. The least profitable products cluster in the same category.
-All top 5 worst products fall under Office Supplies.
+All the top 5 worst products fall under Office Supplies.

 ##  Combined Recommendations (for both dashboards)
 ### Reduce discounts on low-margin categories